Riau-Lingga Sultanate: Succession crisis and Sultan Abdul Rahman

 Seeing the diplomatic advantage gained in the region by the British, the Dutch responded by crowning Tengku Abdul Rahman as sultan instead.
 They also obtained, at the Congress of Vienna, a withdrawal of British recognition of Johor-Riau sovereignty.
 To further curtail the British domination over the region, the Dutch entered into an agreement with the Johor-Riau Sultanate on 27 November 1818.
 The agreement stipulated that the Dutch were to be the paramount leaders of the Johor-Riau Sultanate and that only Dutch people could engage in trade with the kingdom.
 A Dutch garrison was then stationed in Riau.
 The Dutch also secured an agreement that Dutch consent was required for all future appointments of Johor-Riau Sultans.
-This agreement was signed by Yang Dipertuan Muda Raja Jaafar representing Abdul Rahman, without the sultan's consent or knowledge.
+This agreement was signed by Yang Dipertuan Muda Raja Ja'afar representing Abdul Rahman, without the sultan's consent or knowledge.

 Just as the British had done, both the Dutch and Yang Dipertuan Muda then desperately tried to win the royal regalia from Engku Puteri.
 The reluctant Abdul Rahman, believing he was not the rightful heir, decided to move from Lingga to Terengganu, claiming that he wanted to celebrate his marriage.
 The Dutch, who desired to control the Johor-Riau Empire, feared losing momentum because of the absence of mere regalia.
 They therefore ordered Timmerman Tyssen, the Dutch Governor of Malacca, to seize Penyengat in October 1822 and remove the royal regalia from Tengku Hamidah by force.
 The regalia was then stored in the Kroonprins (Dutch: Crown Prince's) Fort in Tanjung Pinang.
 Engku Puteri was reported to have written a letter to Van Der Capellen, the Dutch Governor in Batavia, about this issue.
 With the royal regalia in Dutch hands, Abdul Rahman was invited from Terengganu and proclaimed as the Sultan of Johor, Riau-Lingga and Pahang on 27 November 1822.
 Hence, the legitimate ruler of the Johor-Riau Empire was now Abdul Rahman, rather than the British-backed Hussein.

 This led to the partition of Johor-Riau under the Anglo-Dutch treaty of 1824, by which the region north of the Singapore Strait including the island of Singapore and Johor were to be under British influence, while the south of the strait along with Riau and Lingga were to be controlled by the Dutch.
 By installing two sultans from the same kingdom, both the British and the Dutch effectively destroyed the Johor-Riau polity and satisfied their colonial ambitions.

 Under the treaty, Tengku Abdul Rahman was crowned as the Sultan of Riau-Lingga, bearing the name of Sultan Abdul Rahman, with the royal seat in Daik, Lingga.
 Tengku Hussein, backed by the British, was installed as the Sultan of Johore and ruled over Singapore and the Peninsular Johor.
 He later ceded Singapore to the British in return for their support during the dispute.
 Both sultans of Johor and Riau acted mainly as puppet monarchs under the guidance of the colonial powers.